Coral Calcium (CORAL) Overview Information

 Coral Calcium (CORAL) Side Effects & Safety

-Coral used in surgery seems safe for most people.
+Coral is LIKELY SAFE for most people when used in surgery as a bone substitute.
 There is not enough information to know if coral taken by mouth is safe.
 Some oral coral products contain lead.

 Coral Calcium (CORAL) Dosing